kmosdev/nginx-php7-mysql-docker/readme.md

 ### Step 4: Run Docker Compose

-Now change back to the root directory of php7-nginx-mysql and run docker-machine up
+Now change back to the root directory of php7-nginx-mysql and run docker-compose up

 ```
 cd ../../
-docker-machine up
+docker-compose up
 ```

 You should now be able to access your nginx server at your ip:8080.
 Using the example IP above it would be: